 This course has a mandatory work placement for 120 hours.
-If undertaking Ageing and Disability specializations, there will be an extra 80-100 hours in a disability facility.
+If undertaking Ageing and Disability specialization.
 JTI work placement Coordinator will organize for this placement and the trainer/assessor will assess the students at the host facilities.
 The student must have the following before proceeding for work placement: